 Construct a Number Bond

 You can use paper plates and straws but get innovative and use what you have on hand!
-Make sure the child construct it in all directions and ask him/her to lay a hand on the whole and parts when named.
+Make sure the child constructs it in all directions and ask him/her to lay a hand on the whole and parts when named.

 Sketch a Number Bond